alysivji/notes/software-engineering/head_first_design_patterns.md

 - we never need to modify the subject to add new types of observers
 - we can reuse subjects or observers independently of each other
 - changes to either the subject or an observer will not affect the other

+### Decorator Pattern

+- attaches additional responsibilities to an object dynamically
+- decorators provide a flexible alternative to subclassing for extending functionality
+- decorators use inheritance to achieve type matching
+- behavior comes through the composition of decorators with the base components as well as other decorators
+- with composition, we can mix and match decorators any way we like... at runtime
+- decorators are typically created by using other patterns like `Factory` and `Builder`

+#### Drawbacks

+- can add lots of small classes to a design and this can result in a design that's less than straightforward for others to understand
+- can usually insert decorators transparently and the client never has to know it's dealing with a decorator
+  - if code is dependent on a specific type, bad things can happen
+- can increase the complexity of the code needed to instantiate the component
+  - have to instantiate the component and wrap it with however many decorators as needed

+#### Additional Notes

+- decorators have the same supertype as the objects they decorate
+- you can use one or more decorators to wrap an object
+- given the decorator object has the same supertype as the object it decorates, we can pass around a decorated object in place of the original (wrapped) object
+- decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job
+- objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like